Dr. Ernest Reilly, LCSW

 Dr. Ernie Reilly, LCSW, brings over 30 years of experience as a therapist for children, teens, adults, couples, and families, helping navigate life’s most difficult and rewarding challenges.
 He is a Licensed Clinical Social Worker, a Florida Supreme Court-Certified Family Mediator, a Qualified Parent Coordinator, a Life Coach, and an accomplished therapist specializing in helping marriages and families thrive.
 Dr. Reilly is also a child and play therapy expert, known for his calm and engaging approach that puts even the most anxious children and stressed parents at ease.

 Warm, welcoming, and family-friendly, Dr. Reilly’s practice is a safe place to be real.
 Clients often describe him as “Dr. Ernie” or “Coach Reilly”—the calm in their storm—bringing insight, humor, empathy, and guidance to every conversation.
-Outside of his practice, Dr. Reilly has been happily married for over 25 years and is raising his two children, who are consistently recognized as Presidential Honor Roll students and high-performance athletes.
-Along with several much-loved dogs and turtles, his family remains his greatest source of joy and fun.
+Outside of his practice, Dr. Reilly has been happily married for over 25 years and is a proud father of two student athletes (along with several beloved dogs and turtles through the years).
+He understands firsthand the ups and downs of family life and the strength, clarity, and resilience it takes to thrive.

 Dr. Reilly specializes in: